Bon Secour, Alabama

 Bon Secour /ba:n s@'kju:r/ is an unincorporated community and census-designated place in Baldwin County, Alabama, United States.
 It lies along the eastern coastline of Bon Secour Bay (a contiguous bay that sits along the eastern edge of Mobile Bay).
 Bon Secour is over 35 mi due east of the Alabama-Mississippi state line, near Gulf Shores, and over 45 mi west of Pensacola, Florida.
-The name "Bon Secour" derives from the French phrase meaning "safe harbor" due to the secluded location on the inside coast of the Fort Morgan peninsula of southern Alabama.
+The name "Bon Secour" derives from the French phrase meaning "good help" or "good assistance (succor)."
+Bon Secour is located at the mouth of the Bon Secour River on Bon Secour Bay.
+The town shares its name with the Secour National Wildlife Refuge, which lies to the south on the Fort Morgan Peninsula and Dauphin Island.

-Bon Secour lies on the Bon Secour River.
-Elevation is 10 ft above sea level.
+The town lies about 10 ft above sea level.
 The estuarial river system empties into Bon Secour Bay at Mobile Bay.

 It is part of the Daphne-Fairhope-Foley metropolitan area.

+As of the 2020 census, Bon Secour had a population of 1,754.

 It was first listed as a CDP prior to the 2020 Census.

 Bon Secour is sometimes mentioned in hurricane report statistics, for the region, since Bon Secour is the easternmost town inside the coastline of Mobile Bay when entering the bay from the south, indicating weather and tide conditions for the population at the southeast end of Mobile Bay, nearest the entrance to the Gulf of Mexico.
 By contrast, Mobile, Alabama is located near the (diagonally opposite) north end of Mobile Bay, much farther from the Gulf tide and hurricane storm surges.